Mont Maudit: Climbing history

-The first ascent of Mont Maudit was by a British party comprising Henry Seymour King and the lawyer/diplomat William Edward Davidson with guides Johann Jaun and Johann von Bergen on 12 September 1878.
+The first ascent of Mont Maudit was by a British party comprising Henry Seymour Hoare and the lawyer/diplomat William Edward Davidson with guides Johann Jaun and Johann von Bergen on 12 September 1878.
 The route they took was via the south ridge, during an ascent of Mont Blanc by the Corridor route.

 The southern side of the mountain is considerably steeper than the gentle snow slopes of the northern side and features the well-known southeast or Frontier ridge (also known as the Kuffner ridge, D).
 This route was first climbed by Moriz von Kuffner with guides Alexander Burgener and Josef Furrer from 2–4 July 1887.
 George Mallory, in a party led by R. L. G. Irving, made the third ascent of the route in 1911.
 Ascents of the ridge start from the hut on the Col du Trident and take at least seven to eight hours.